 Our lovely region, with its roaring economy, lots of nature, and plenty to do, makes us attractive to lots of newcomers.
 We all compete for a limited number of homes, which contributes to higher prices.
 In fact, the National Association of REALTORS® estimates that our region is 70,000 units short of meeting the need.
 Looking in a wider area, or scaling down your square footage requirements, can expand your options until city and county policy makers adjust zoning regulations so more housing can be available at all income levels.

 “Sales housing market conditions in the HMA are currently tight, with an estimated vacancy rate of 1.2 percent, down from 2.6 percent in April 2010.
 During the 12 months ending April 2017, new and existing home sales totaled 60,350, up 6 percent from the previous 12 months, and the average sales price increased 9 percent, to $537,600 (CoreLogic, Inc., with adjustments by the analyst).
 During the forecast period, demand is estimated for 33,500 new homes.
 The 3,250 homes currently under construction and a portion of the estimated 28,000 other vacant units in the HMA that may return to the market will satisfy part of the demand.”

-For over a decade, Washington state’s strict condo construction liability laws are stricter than they are in other states on the West Coast.
-For example, condo developers are on the hook for building-related issues many years after the project is completed.
+For over a decade, Washington state’s strict condo construction liability laws have hampered the creation of more affordable units.
+For example, the law kept condo developers are on the hook for building-related issues many years after project completion.
 So, being rational creatures, when faced with choosing between building apartments or condos, developers have found that apartments provide them with more profits and fewer headaches.
-Attempts to reform our condo law and make construction more attractive stalled in the 2018 Legislature.
-That’s unfortunate, because condos are the most affordable option for many homebuyers.